 Not every deviation from the contract terms is a big deal.
-Sure, technically these may still be a “breach of contract”, but non-material breaches might not make a whole lot of difference at the end of the day.
+Sure, technically there may still be a “breach of contract”, but non-material breaches might not make a whole lot of difference at the end of the day.
 When a minor, non-material breach has taken place, someone might throw a fit – but these types of breaches won’t (at least, they shouldn’t) ruin an entire job.

 Things like using a different brand than specified in the contract might be a minor breach (as long as the quality is relatively similar).
 Showing up to the job site a little bit late could be a non-material breach.
 Small variations in color might be considered a non-material breach as well if the variation isn’t particularly noticeable or drastic.

-1. Defective Performance
+1. Defective performance

-2. Schedule Issues
+2. Schedule and delay issues

-3. Failure to Perform
+3. Failure to perform

 This one’s fairly simple – failing to perform can result in a breach.
 Again – construction is a process.
 Any single party’s failure to perform has a ripple effect, and damages could quickly sprawl.
 Now, if your failure to perform is out of your hands (for example, if the failure due to another party‘s failure), then things become less clear.